Laserfiche/lf-ui-components/README.md

   })
   export class ExampleApp implements AfterViewInit {

-    // a handle of the LfCheckistElement in the html above, available after ngAfterViewInit
+    // allows access to the LfChecklistElement in the html above, available starting in ngAfterViewInit hook
-    @ViewChild('myChecklist') componentChecklist!: ElementRef<LfChecklistComponent>;
+    @ViewChild('myChecklist') checklist!: ElementRef<LfChecklistComponent>;

-    // type Checklist is the type of the custom element imported from the NPM pakage
+    // events for the elements are received as CustomEvents
     currentChecklist: Checklist[];

     // event that emits the custom type  outputs are dispatched as HTML Custom Events